payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 This is as steight forward as it looks.
 All members are required.
 The model creates a new jquery object that must be inserted into the DOM by the caller.
 * `color` is the color of the line or bar used to indicate the item,
-* `background` is the background color of the line or bar should it use a fill
+* `background` is the background color of the line or bar should it use a fill, if an array is used those are the start and end color of a linear gradient
 * `highlight` is the color used to highlight the status of the text